topherCantrell/computerarcheology/content/CoCo/MadnessMinotaur/SaveGameViewer.md

 Paste the text of your save-game text file into the box below and click the "Show" button.

+Leave the box blank to show the game-independent map.

+The map is SVG -- you can scroll in and out.

 ```html
 </p>
 <textarea id="cocoTape" rows="16" style="font-size:8px;width:80ch;" ></textarea>